jperkin/pkgsrc-rs/README.md

 * pkg\_match() is implemented and verified to be correct against a large input of matches.
-* MetaData handles "+\*" files contained in an archive and is able to verify that the archive contains a valid package.
+* Metadata handles "+\*" files contained in an archive and is able to verify that the archive contains a valid package.
 * Summary handles pkg\_summary(5) parsing and generation.